Tetracycline

 Tetracycline, sold under various brand names, is an antibiotic in the tetracyclines family of medications, used to treat a number of infections, including acne, cholera, brucellosis, plague, malaria, and syphilis.
 It is available in oral and topical formulations.

 Common side effects include vomiting, diarrhea, rash, and loss of appetite.
 Other side effects include poor tooth development if used by children less than eight years of age, kidney problems, and sunburning easily.
 Use during pregnancy may harm the baby.
 It works by inhibiting protein synthesis in bacteria.

 Tetracycline was patented in 1953 and was approved for prescription use in 1954.
 It is on the World Health Organization's List of Essential Medicines.
 Tetracycline is available as a generic medication.
 Tetracycline was originally made from bacteria of the genus Streptomyces.
+The tetracycline name comes from the 4 hydrocarbon rings.

 Medical uses

 Spectrum of activity

 Tetracyclines have a broad spectrum of antibiotic action.
 Originally, they possessed some level of bacteriostatic activity against almost all medically relevant aerobic and anaerobic bacterial genera, both Gram-positive and Gram-negative, with a few exceptions, such as Pseudomonas aeruginosa and Proteus spp., which display intrinsic resistance.
 However, acquired (as opposed to inherent) resistance has proliferated in many pathogenic organisms and greatly eroded the formerly vast versatility of this group of antibiotics.
 Resistance amongst Staphylococcus spp., Streptococcus spp., Neisseria gonorrhoeae, anaerobes, members of the Enterobacteriaceae, and several other previously sensitive organisms is now quite common.
 Tetracyclines remain especially useful in the management of infections by certain obligately intracellular bacterial pathogens such as Chlamydia, Mycoplasma, and Rickettsia.
 They are also of value in spirochaetal infections, such as syphilis, and Lyme disease.
 Certain rare or exotic infections, including anthrax, plague, and brucellosis, are also susceptible to tetracyclines.
 Tetracycline tablets were used in the plague outbreak in India in 1994.
 Tetracycline is first-line therapy for Rocky Mountain spotted fever (Rickettsia), Lyme disease (B. burgdorferi), Q fever (Coxiella), psittacosis, Mycoplasma pneumoniae, and nasal carriage of meningococci.

 It is also one of a group of antibiotics which together may be used to treat peptic ulcers caused by bacterial infections.
 The mechanism of action for the antibacterial effect of tetracyclines relies on disrupting protein translation in bacteria, thereby damaging the ability of microbes to grow and repair; however, protein translation is also disrupted in eukaryotic mitochondria leading to effects that may confound experimental results.

 The following list presents MIC susceptibility data for some medically significant microorganisms: